 Session 3.
 Focus: Real Self

-- Review client’s updates to personal vision statement
+- Review client’s updates to the personal vision statement

-- Begin exploration of client’s development priorities via questions such as: “what competencies do you wish to develop?”, “what do you have energy to work on?”
+- Begin exploring the client’s development priorities via questions such as: “what competencies do you wish to develop?”, “what do you have energy to work on?”

 - Discuss client’s strengths and developmental opportunities

 - Homework: (1) “Learning Plan” exercises – minimum 2 Learning Goals, action steps and milestones, update vision and PBS (if needed).

 Session 4.
 Focus: Developing a Learning Plan for Change